Bonnyton Park, Balmoral Road, Kilmarnock, Ayrshire.

 BUILT ON SITE——————————–The site became used as a rugby pitch, now used as a stoneyard.

 In some cases, structure’s that originally covered the venue after the stadium had been demolished, may have been themselves demolished too, so the one described is more likely to be the one which now presently covers the site.

-EVIDENCE LEFT TODAY——————–The foundations of the old stands are still used as car parks for rugby spectators, and google earth shows the outline of trees showing its once oval shape.
+EVIDENCE LEFT TODAY——————–The foundations of the old stands later became used as a car park for rugby spectators, although todays google earth still exposes an oval shape of a cluster of trees.

 FURTHER COMMENTS———————During its early years it became the only track in the UK to mix NGRC and flapping, with four races each per meeting.
 Their idea was to attract more custom and dogs.

 Another one of Ayrshire’s more established greyhound tracks was the one at Kilmarnock.
 It was known as the Bonnyton Greyhound Stadium and was situated just off Balmoral Road, half a mile west of Kilmarnock’s town centre.

 It was constructed during the early 1930’s on land adjacent to Bonnyton Colliery Number 8 pit, when Balmoral Road was originally called Bonnyton Road.
 Its opening meeting came on the 18th of May 1934, but not as a flapper or an NGRC track, but actually as both.
 But what really happened at Kilmarnock was something different and has never been seen at any other greyhound track in the UK since.
 To attract more custom the management put on meetings that would feature four races which would be staged under NGRC rules, these races being made up of track owned dogs only.
 Yet the other four races on the card was compiled of greyhounds entered by independent owners or other words would be run as a flapping track.